lob/lob-ruby/docs/TemplateVersionsApi.md

 require 'time'
 require 'openapi_client'
 # setup authorization
-OpenapiClient.configure do |config|
+Lob.configure do |config|
   # Configure HTTP basic authorization: basicAuth
   config.username = 'YOUR USERNAME'
   config.password = 'YOUR PASSWORD'
 end

-api_instance = OpenapiClient::TemplateVersionsApi.new
+api_instance = Lob::TemplateVersionsApi.new
 tmpl_id = 'tmpl_id_example' # String | The ID of the template to which the version belongs.
 vrsn_id = 'vrsn_id_example' # String | id of the template_version